We may earn affiliate commissions for the recommended products. Learn more.

 1Password is a better choice than LastPass because it offers wider Android compatibility and unique iOS features like Apple Watch integration, making it a more comprehensive and appealing option for users across different platforms.

-1Password apps are available for iOS and Android devices.
-Both are identical from the features perspective: you can set up both apps to autofill passwords not only on the web but on apps as well.
-In the iOS case, everything is rather straightforward.
-You’re asked to switch to 1Password in place of the iCloud Keychain.
+In the iOS case, everything is relatively straightforward.
+You’re asked to switch to 1Password instead of the iCloud Keychain.
 If you’re using Android, it depends on your version.
-Currently, 1Password supports autofill on apps and browsers from Android version 5 to the current 12th.
+Currently, 1Password supports autofill on apps and browsers from Android version 5 to the current 15.
 So, 1Password pretty much covers all bases.

 1Password android interface